alatiera/gnome-podcasts/README.md

 ### Flatpak

-Flatpak is the reccomended way of building and installing GNOME Podcasts.
+Flatpak is the recommended way of building and installing GNOME Podcasts.

 #### Building a Flatpak